 Written by Valerie Sizelove.
 Reviewed by Sean Busch.

 Ahh, cleaning countertops.
-Though it may seem like a “straightforward” task, it’s actually more difficult than many people realize.
-Between stuck-on food gunk and avoiding damage to custom-made kitchen surfaces, the process can feel a bit daunting.Puracy’s cleaning expert, Sean Busch, provides his tips and tricks to make this task a cinch.
+Though it may seem straightforward, it’s actually more challenging than most people realize.
+Between stuck-on food gunk and avoiding damage to custom kitchen surfaces, the process can even feel a bit daunting.Puracy’s cleaning expert, Sean Busch, provides his tips and tricks to make cleaning and sanitizing countertops a cinch.

 Frequent Care Is Easy Care